kyleconroy/python-twilio2/docs/upgrade-guide.rst

 Upgrade Guide
 ==============

-Porting your applicatoin from **twilio-python** 2.0 to 3.0 is straightforward.
+Porting your application from **twilio-python** 2.0 to 3.0 is straightforward.
 All the same methods are still offered.
 Only their location has changed.

 Making API Requests
 ====================

 :class:`twilio.Account` has been moved to :class:`twilio.rest.TwilioRestClient`.
-The rest client offers a greatly improved API; however, the old :meth:`reqeuest` method still exists (in a deprecated state).
+The rest client offers a greatly improved API; however, the old :meth:`request` method still exists (in a deprecated state).
 We suggest you migrate your code to use the new API.

 Here is how you would place an outgoing call with the older version.